atuttle/blog/blog/2023/my-theory-of-technical-debt.md

 The short version is that if the timeline must be fixed, then the scope must be flexible.
 If there's not enough time to do the software engineering right, and to get it all done, then features have to start getting dropped.
 Start with the most important features, and be ruthless about cutting things.

 You can have a fixed scope, or a fixed timeline, but not both.

+Prevention is the best cure, and that's what I'm championing here.
+If we as an industry start standing up for ourselves and enforce the right way of doing our jobs, then future technical debt can be minimized if not avoided entirely.
+And we can get some sleep, too!

+### But what about pre-existing technical debt?

+I am a big fan of [framing technical debt as "maintenance load"](https://stackoverflow.blog/2023/02/27/stop-saying-technical-debt/).
+It helps the business understand the true cost of technical debt: If your maintenance load is 50% then a 6 week project will take 12 weeks to complete.
+It also gives us, the engineers, a concrete objective to battle against.
+Identifying specific sources of maintenance load and reducing or eliminating them will (**measurably!**) improve the lives of the whole team, allow the department to ship projects faster, and help the business do... business things... better.[^3]

+[^3]: I am so good at wording.